data-edu/data-science-in-education/_book/02-how-to-use.md

 wrote this book for you.
 Consider reading the book cover to cover and doing all the analysis walkthroughs.
-Remember that you'll get more from a few minutes of practice every day than you will from long hours of practice every once in awhile.
+Remember that you'll get more from a few minutes of practice every day than you will from long hours of practice every once in a while.
 Typing code every day, even if it doesn't always run, is a daily practice that invites learning and "a-ha" moments.
 We know how easy it is to avoid coding when it doesn't feel successful (we've been there), so we've designed this book to deliver frequent small wins to keep the momentum going.
 But even then, we all eventually hit a